 Photography & Art Direction // Sol Republic

 Both its strong fanbase on social media and its heavy use of lifestyle photography set SOL REPUBLIC apart from other brands of its size.
-The brand’s guidelines when I took over had recently been adjusted from the brand’s initial visionary creative director Jeff Nebolini to a very stark monochromism.
-The social and digital teams communicated that engagement was way down from the shift to so dark and moody.
-During my tenure there I brought some light — both visual and in terms of levity — without losing the essential brand feel.
+When I joined, the brand’s outgoing creative director Jeff Nebolini had adjusted the brand guideline to a very stark monochromatism.
+The social and digital teams communicated that engagement was way down from the shift to only dark and moody.
+During my tenure there, I brought some light — both visual and levity — without losing the essential brand feel.

-I set up and directed many product and lifestyle photo shoots including ones with artists/celebrity talent such as Michael Phelps, ThankYouX and Nervo.
-In addition, I retouched and guided retouching for brand feel and consistency.
+I set up and directed many product and lifestyle photoshoots, including artists/celebrity talent such as Michael Phelps, ThankYouX and Nervo.
+Also, I retouched and guided retouching for brand feel and consistency.

 This image recombines several shots from a shoot with DJ Tamara Sky to tell the personalization story of Tracks Remix (a modular headphone with interchangeable sections).
-It was executed by lead designer Nina Luong and was an early attempt on my part to reconcile a very dark/monochromatic brand guideline with an inherently colorful product story.
+I directed lead designer Nina Luong to execute it as an early attempt to reconcile a very dark/monochromatic brand guideline with an inherently colorful product story.

 Photo management & Content strategy/social curation

-One challenge at Sol Republic was keeping a consistent high bar for photography with relatively few budgeted professional photo shoots.
+One challenge at Sol Republic was keeping a consistently high bar for photography with relatively few budgeted professional photoshoots.
 I built out the in-house photo studio discipline with the team of three designers, and many of the shots used were shot by me, them, or a student photographer I sourced (the up-and-coming Julio Marcial), while some came from professional photographers and agencies.

-Shown here are selections from how the photography was curated for Instagram (some made it to point-of-purchase displays, retail packaging and web ads as well).
-I made sure there was a careful mix of product, music-love and lifestyle shots, with a mix of darkness and light/color/energy.
+Shown here are selections from how I curated photography for Instagram (some made it to point-of-purchase displays, retail packaging, and web ads as well).
+I made sure there was a careful mix of product, music-love, and lifestyle shots, with a mix of darkness and light/color/energy.
 I concepted and designed a six-part #hexatych to post one piece at a time on Instagram over the course of a day, building mystery and excitement for the “Punk” portable speaker (revealed in part in frame 2 and fully, along with Miram Nervo’s face, in frame 5).